Betty Paoli

-Betty Paoli (born Barbara Elisabeth Glück 30 December 1814 – 5 July 1894) was an Austrian writer, a companion of Princess Maria Anna Schwarzenberg (1767–1848) and friend of Maria von Ebner-Eschenbach.
+Betty Paoli (born Barbara Elisabeth Babette Glück; 30 December 1814 – 5 July 1894) was an Austrian writer, a companion of Princess Maria Anna Schwarzenberg (1767–1848) and friend of Maria von Ebner-Eschenbach.
 Paoli was a poet, journalist, translator, and art and theater critic.

 Biography

 Early life

-Barbara "Babette" Glück was born on December 30, 1814, in Vienna, Austria, to Theresia Glück, who had married seven months before to a high-ranking military doctor named Glück.
+Barbara "Babette" Glück was born on 30 December 1814, in Vienna, Austria, to Theresia Glück, née Grünnagel, who had married seven months before to a high-ranking military doctor named Glück.
 Barbara was an unplanned pregnancy and her natural father was a prominent Hungarian nobleman.
-Theresia was soon widowed and left with a modest inheritance, which she soon frittered away.
+Theresia was soon widowed and left with a modest inheritance, which she frittered away.
 Mother and daughter frequently moved because of Theresia's erratic tendencies.
 Babette was largely self-educated, later describing her formation as à la diable ["haphazard; mixed up"], and became an avid reader.
-Her first time apart from her mother was when she left her in Hungary with the family of a grammarian name Schmidt, who tutored her in foreign languages.
-She became proficient in English, French, and Italian.
+On her own for the first time after her mother had left her in Hungary with the family of a grammarian named Schmidt, she became proficient in English, French, and Italian.
 It was there she decided to earn her own living.

 Babette worked as a seamstress to provide for herself and her mother until she accepted a position as governess across the border in Russian Poland.
-In 1830 or 1831 she left Vienna with her mother.
+Sometime between 1830 and 1833, she left Vienna with her mother.
 In Poland Theresia became extremely homesick, begging Babette to leave her position, but she was unable to secure a release.
-Therefore, they absconded, travelling back over the border to Austrian Galicia with a band of smugglers.
+Therefore, they absconded travelling back over the border to Austrian Galicia with a band of smugglers.
 Theresia fell ill from the journey and died in a Galician village.